“This Is Pleasure,” by Mary Gaitskill, a volume the size of a large cellphone or a slender gift book, seems perfectly poised to stir up a ruckus.

 Simply as a commodity, “This Is Pleasure” represents a shift.
-But more importantly, its content marks a transition in cultural mores, as it is a sympathetic fictional portrait, created by a woman, of a man who has been charged with #MeToo violations.
+But more important, its content marks a transition in cultural mores, as it is a sympathetic fictional portrait, created by a woman, of a man who has been charged with #MeToo violations.

 Perhaps the fact that the author is female is unsurprising, since a male writer who feels ambivalent about #MeToo might not get very far.
-Mary Gaitskill, on the other hand, who practically invented female sexual agency in her 1988 debut collection, “Bad Behavior,” with its grad student prostitutes and moody sadomasochism, is just the person to take on the task of questioning #MeToo’s harasser vs. victim scenarios in a fictional context.
+Gaitskill, on the other hand, who practically invented female sexual agency in her 1988 debut collection, “Bad Behavior,” with its grad student prostitutes and moody sadomasochism, is just the person to take on the task of questioning #MeToo’s harasser vs. victim scenarios in a fictional context.

-Gaitskill’s book arrives as some women writers have begun to open the possibility of a #MeToo course correction — one that allows for a more nuanced look at sexual trespasses.
-In an article published in the New Yorker the same month as Gaitskill’s novella, Jane Mayer made a case for the innocence of Sen. Al Franken.
+Gaitskill’s book arrives as some female writers have begun to open the possibility of a #MeToo course correction — one that allows for a more nuanced look at sexual trespasses.
+In an article published in the New Yorker the same month as Gaitskill’s novella, Jane Mayer made a case for the innocence of former senator Al Franken.
 In the memoir “Things We Didn’t Talk About When I Was a Girl,” Jeannie Vanasco gives voice to a man who raped her when she was a teenager (even as a Greek chorus of millennial friends on the sidelines squawks in protest.)
 On the Showtime series “The Affair” — co-created by Sarah Treem — a spurned woman comes to her ex-husband’s defense after his indiscretions become fodder for a scathing #MeToo magazine article.

-Mary Gaitskill’s novel is set in an office, an arena where #MeToo has completely changed the culture, and that change has slammed into her protagonist like a tidal wave, leveling his life.
+Gaitskill’s novel is set in an office, an arena where #MeToo has completely changed the culture, and that change has slammed into her protagonist like a tidal wave, leveling his life.
 Quin Saunders is the longtime head of a respected publishing imprint.
 A member of the generation for whom flirtation was an accepted part of life at work, he has had close relationships with the women in his office for decades.
 He is the proverbial man who loves women — he buys them lunch, takes them shopping, answers endless phone calls and emails seeking advice.
 Unlike other men, he is deeply curious about their inner lives, asks many questions, listens to the answers for hours on end.
 Some of these conversations are about sex, which is his favorite topic.
 For example, an office friend of 11 years confided she had a thing for spanking.
 In reply, he sent her a clip of John Wayne spanking an actress in an old western.

 Now that very friend has accused him of misconduct in an “endlessly circulating online petition.”
 Half the women in his office have signed it, as well as an author whose first book he published, and others.
 These women have gotten him fired, are seeking damages and have threatened to boycott any future employer.
 Among the horrifying offenses listed in the media coverage of the situation: He sent a woman who was working for him a video of a man spanking a woman.